Voting closes on 30 June

-The six-storey building replaces a former pub with a high quality commercial building.
+The 6-storey building replaces a former pub with a high quality commercial building.
 It houses the brand new headquarters and the flagship store of Bosideng, China’s largest retailer.

 This building fronts office and retail space.
 It responds to the lack of daylight in the surrounding narrow streets with large, glazed panels that are angled skyward, to channel natural light into the office space.